CDCgov/RecordLinker/rfc/003-skip-values.md

 3. Comparisons (also known as evaluation)
 4. Aggregation and prediction

-With the new approach, a "cleaning" step is added between steps 1 and 2.
+With the new approach, a "cleaning" steps are added between steps 1-2 and 3-4.
 While the computational overhead of this additional step is minimal, the increased complexity is a concern.
 Each added step makes the system more challenging to evolve and harder for both users and developers to understand.